KevinBatdorf/tailwind-custom-cdn/README.md

 **Question:** Can others use my config file?

 **Answer:** Yes, so just keep that in mind and don't include anything considered sensitive data in your config file.
 I can delete the config file if needed but won't be able to prune the entire git history.

+##
+**Question:** Is the cache working?

+**Answer:** Sometimes jsDelivr will keep the cache longer depending on when the previous tag was made.
+So usually you just need to wait a short while longer.